Kenajcrap/demoknight/readme.md

 In order of expedience

 - Integrate visualization options in the tool in a way that is easy for the user to expand on.
-- File manipulaton as test option: Currently you can apply launch options and cvars, it would be nice to be able to switch files for testing mods.
+- File manipulation as test option: Currently you can apply launch options and cvars, it would be nice to be able to switch files for testing mods.
 - Including metadata about the game being tested and the system in the summary output.

 ## Known Issues

 - If the game crashes to main menu instead of to the desktop (like when a demo file is corrupted or not fully compatible) the tool will silently capture invalid and continue
 - Currently the tool fails to proceed if the demo file specified is missing.
+- The tool does not parse `gameinfo.txt`, therefore, it cannot properly handle games that store the main executable or log files outside the main game folder.

-## Data visualisation
+## Data visualization

-Data visualisation tools are currently not included in demoknight, however, some simple scritps can be found in `scripts` that take in the json output from demoknight or the folder containing the raw files.
+Data visualization tools are currently not included in demoknight, however, some simple scripts can be found in `scripts` that take in the json output from demoknight or the folder containing the raw files.
 You will probably need to modify the scripts to use them properly.